 2018 Cultural Village Exhibits

-The 2017 Cultural Village will feature folk artists demonstrating traditional Polish crafts, including wycinanki (paper cutting), pisanki (decorated eggs), wianki (floral head wreaths) and more.
-The Polish sheepdogs, rabbits and chickens will also return.
+The 2018 Cultural Village will feature folk artists demonstrating traditional Polish crafts, including wycinanki (paper cutting), pisanki (decorated eggs), wianki (floral head wreaths) and more.
+The Polish sheepdogs and rabbits will also return.

-Polish Fest will celebrate this Tadeusz Kosciuszko’s 200th birthday anniversary with a special exhibit.
+Polish Fest will celebrate the 100th year of Polish Independence with a special exhibit.

 The Maly Sklep (“little store”) with Polish food and other goodies and Polanki’s sales tent featuring handmade Polish pottery (Boleslawiec), Christmas ornaments, recipe books and other folk art are both located in the Cultural Village.